epfl-matmat/matmat.org/student_projects/index.md

 [density-functional toolkit (DFTK)](https://dftk.org),
 a first-principle materials simulation code based on density-functional theory in which the aforementioned error estimates are implemented and readily available.
+To see how this works in practice, see this [Research Demo](https://showcases.matmat.org/2025/error_estimate_properties.html).

 The properties that we want to focus on are:
 - **Geometry - Atom positions**: A key step when simulating the properties of a material is structure optimisation.